antosatko/Rusty-compiler/README.md

 ## About <a name = "about"></a>

 Compiler for Rusty Danda programming language.
 This repository contains everything related to Rusty danda language processing.
-For bytecode interpreter look at https://github.com/it-2001/rusty-vm.
+For bytecode interpreter look at [VM](https://github.com/it-2001/rusty-vm).
 Standard library will get proper documentation later.
+Language documentation can be found here [docs](https://it-2001.github.io/Ruda-docs)

 ## Getting Started <a name = "getting_started"></a>